spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 ## Create the form action

-Now I want to get the forma action working so I can get the value of the button that was clicked and send it to the server.
+Now I want to get the form action working so I can get the value of the button that was clicked and send it to the server.

 In the `src/routes/+page.server.ts` file I'll add in an actions